Two-Zer00/BookSearcher-master2/README.md

 # Maxii
-App for search movies, tv shows and actor also can make a review or rate using TheMovieDB.
+App for search movies, tv shows and actor also can rate using TheMovieDB.